Online learning startup Codecademy launches paid Pro courses

 That’s good news for investors, who have poured $43 million into Codecademy to date.
 That includes a $30 million round of funding raised last summer, which was led by Naspers but included previous investors Union Square Ventures, Flybridge Capital Partners, Index Ventures and Sir Richard Branson.

-With the launch of a Pro product, soon Codeacademy will be making even more money, which will make it even more valuable going forward.
+With the launch of a Pro product, soon Codecademy will be making even more money, which will make it even more valuable going forward.

 0